Do Facebook Groups Make Money? 15 Ways To Monetize a Facebook Group

 It's important to know how not to promote affiliate links on Facebook.

-The purpose of Facebook groups is to provide value and community.
-To successfully earn affiliate commissions from Facebook group members, learn how to promote products in an organic way.
+The purpose of a FB group is to provide value and community.
+To successfully earn affiliate commissions from Facebook community members, learn how to promote products in an organic way.

 Ideas include sharing how the product has helped you or changed your life, sharing discounts and coupons on a product you truly love and believe in, sharing tutorials, case studies, and more.